-Always be clean shaven and wear and fit personal protective equipment as described in the Bernie Banton Foundation’s Information Page: Read Before Handling or Repairing Damaged Asbestos, as a precaution to help limit any risk prior to commencing any maintenance job where asbestos is known, or can reasonably be expected to be present.
+Always be clean shaven and wear and fit personal protective equipment as described in the Bernie Banton Foundation’s Information Page: Read BEFORE handling asbestos containing material (fibro), as a precaution to help limit any risk prior to commencing any maintenance job where asbestos is known, or can reasonably be expected to be present.

 Making Damaged ACM Safe

-Read and follow the guidelines contained in the Bernie Banton Foundation information page: Read Before Handling or Repairing Damaged Asbestos
+Read and follow the guidelines contained in the Bernie Banton Foundation information page: Read BEFORE handling asbestos cement material (fibro)

 Repairing A Hole In ACM Wall or Fence Cladding

-First seal the damaged edges to make the ACM safe, by following the guidelines in the Read Before Handling or Repairing Damaged Asbestos information page.
+First seal the damaged edges to make the ACM safe, by following the guidelines in the Read BEFORE handling asbestos containing material (fibro) information page.
 Once you have done this, glue an asbestos free alternative flat cement sheet or metal corrugated section with the same profile, over the area to cover the hole.
 Note: You must not drill, screw or nail into, or interfere with the ACM in anyway that will cause asbestos fibres/dust to be released.